jodyphelan/tb-profiler-docs/docs/docs/en/mutation-library.md

 ## Watchlist

 There are some genes it may be of interest to record mutations even if we do not have any specific associated mutaitons.
 To allow this funcitonality we have included a "watchlist" file.
-To include genes just add them and the associated drug(s) to the watchlist.csv file.
+To include genes just add them and the associated drugs to the watchlist.csv file.